<MuxVideo muxId="t00Mj7y1CLLGjaMvQyoBqcjdy4PIzVrFaT4317fKbzx00" style={{

 Rendering

-This new flag can be passed to a render to ignore the audio.
+--muted render This new flag can be passed to a render to ignore the audio.
 If you know that your video has no audio, this can make your render faster.

-When no audio was detected in your video, the audio will now be dropped (except on Lambda).
+--enforce-audio-track When no audio was detected in your video, the audio will now be dropped (except on Lambda).
 With this new flag, you can enforce that a silent audio track is added.

-Using these flags, you can ignore the width and height you have defined for your output, and override it.
-The difference to --scale
+--height and --width flags Using these flags, you can ignore the width and height you have defined for your output, and override it.
+The difference to --scale is that the viewport and therefore the layout may actually change.

 Obtain slowest frames